lensesio/lenses-python/README.md

 ##### Update a Group

 Parameters for the **UpdateGroup** method

+**Note**: For additional information about the Groups payload, visit: https://api.lenses.io

 | Parameter Name             | Description                                                    | Requried | Type      |
 |:-------------------------- |:-------------------------------------------------------------- |:--------:|:----------|